FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/make_pr/make-pr.rst

 Pushing Your Changes
 ~~~~~~~~~~~~~~~~~~~~

-Once you have commited your changes, you can push them to your fork of the repository.
+Once you have committed your changes, you can push them to your fork of the repository.
 This is done by using the command ``git push origin <branch>``.
 This will push your local changes to the remote repository.
 This means it will be accessible to others.
 After this change is pushed, you can create a pull request.

 Creating a Pull Request